andrenguyener/mito/README.md

 ### NodeJS
 Clean and usable which makes it ideal for real-time data-intensive applications.
 Runs on an engine developed by Google which allows for its fast operational speeds.
 Ability to leverage node packages and libraries to integrate.
 Backed by a large community to seek help.

-### Server Hosting
-Digital Ocean - Allowed for creation and deletion of droplets with ease and contained an intuitive navigation compared to AWS.

 ### Database Management
 Mito utilized the relational database design offered by Microsoft Azure.
 Microsoft Azure database offers a stable physical database design that follows the ACID principles.
 By storing our data in a SQL database, it ensures the information stored will be of valid data types, operations execute in explicit transactions, and can be rollback if any in-flight transaction fails.
 With the integration of Microsoft Azure SQL database, we can enforce policy and constraints on data that is flowing to the database.